What will we see in this post

 How to improve your user’s experience with your content

 All these tips will help you come up with the content of your online course but there are some details that can make your lessons even better and enrich your students’ experience.

 We’ll mention some of these items so you can decide which ones adjust to your courses’ needs.

 1. Make your lessons connect to each other

 This is one of the strategies you can use to make your course more attractive.

-Try to resume topics you approached in previous lessons, use examples that connect to each other and make reference to content you’ve previously worked with, etc.
+Try to resume topics you approached in previous lessons, use examples that connect to each other, and make reference to the content you’ve previously worked with, etc.